How to motivate adults to learn?

 MAJA WĄSAŁA / TRAINER

-What is the basis of MOTIVATION?
-The trainer’s relationship with the participant, the safety of the participant, appreciation of people and building close bondings in the group.
+What is the foundation of MOTIVATION?
+The trainer’s relationship with the participant, the participant’s sense of safety, appreciation, and building bonds within the group.

-So, do not prolong and move on to practical tips, there are some suggested tools (techniques, exercises, methods) that builds motivation to learn in groups of adults.
+So, without further delay, let’s move to practical tips.
+Below are suggestions for tools (techniques, exercises, methods) that build motivation for learning in groups of adults.

 Building relations with participants

-2. Share your personal history, related to the topic of the training.
-It may be a failure story, a success story.
-A story about the crisis that led to the search for a way out of a difficult situation.
-This story fulfills two functions – it builds trust between the trainer and the group and builds the relationship that is needed in the learning process.
-The risk of using this method is the ability of returnees to withdraw, who may think that they are expected to have a similar level of openness.
+2. Share your personal story connected with the training topic.
+This can be a story about a failure turned into success, or about a crisis that led to searching for a way out of a difficult situation.
+Such a story serves two purposes – it builds trust between the trainer and the group and fosters the relationship needed in the learning process.
+The risk of using this method is that more reserved participants may withdraw, fearing they are expected to show the same level of openness.

-3. Pay attention to participants who are reluctant to engage in the learning process – do not speak, do not speak in the forum.
-Do not apply pressure, rather invite couples to practice in pairs or smaller groups so they can express themselves.
+3. Pay attention to participants who are reluctant to engage in the learning process – they don’t speak up or participate in group discussions.
+Don’t put pressure on them; instead, invite them to work in pairs or smaller groups, so they have a safer space to express themselves.

-“Pay attention to participants who are reluctant to engage in the learning process – do not share, do not speak in the forum.
-Do not put pressure, rather arrange exercises in pairs or smaller groups so they can express themselves.”
+“Pay attention to participants who are reluctant to engage in the learning process – they don’t speak up or participate in group discussions.
+Don’t put pressure on them; instead, invite them to work in pairs or smaller groups, so they have a safer space to express themselves.”

 Appreciation

-The source of the exercises and techniques is self-practice and the training provided by the ERASMUS + program (Emotional Intelligence, Event Wise).
+The source of the exercises and techniques is my own practice and the trainings provided by the ERASMUS + program (Emotional Intelligence, Event Wise).

 This article was produced as a result of the “Competence Improvement Program”, implemented by the Innovation Development Foundation.